Restaurant Marketing to Millennials

 Facebook, with its sheer strength of numbers, is still a great platform for reaching Millennials, but Instagram and Snapchat are atop the social relevance test for this group.
 Instagram is the quintessential “food-porn” platform and Snapchat geo-targeted filters are a low-cost, high impact way to encourage sharing during the restaurant experience.

-To sum up, be real, be relevant, post often and have fun with your messaging.
+To sum up, be real, be relevant, post often and have fun with your restaurant marketing messaging.
 Don’t shove advertising in their face hoping they’ll bite because they won’t.
 These guys have a finely-tuned BS sensor, so be authentic, be personable and be engaging.

 Be digitally integrated